appacademy/Module-2-Resources/README.md

 ## Setup

-To clone the repo run this command in the directory of your choice:
+To clone the repo use this command in the directory of your choice:

     git clone -b <your-cohort-branchname> --single-branch <remote-repo-url> <new-folder-name>